Google-Health/imaging-research/path-foundation/README.md

 Upon gaining access to the API, you'll also have access to publicly available data we've curated specifically for testing on the [Demo Colab](https://colab.research.google.com/github/Google-Health/imaging-research/blob/master/path-foundation/linear-classifier-demo.ipynb).
 This data comprises of DICOM images stored in a Google Cloud DICOM Store and training labels in PNG and JSON formats in a GCS bucket.
 The [Demo Colab](https://colab.research.google.com/github/Google-Health/imaging-research/blob/master/path-foundation/linear-classifier-demo.ipynb) uses this test data to train a tumor detector.

-## Use your own images
+## Use your own data

 WARNING: You hold responsibility for the data stored in your GCS bucket that you use with the API.
 It's important to comply with all the terms of use any data is subject to.